longhoangly/longhoangly/colllections/_apps/10-json-viewer.md

 ### JSON Viewer / Compare JSON
 <!--separator-->
 - A simple viewer / editor to make your JSON more beautiful
+- Provide a toggle button to compare two JSON's
-- It has a toggle button to switch between two main modes
+- It also has a toggle button to switch between two main modes (on menu bar)
     - Code view
     - Tree view
 <!--separator-->
 {% endcapture %}